Microwave ovens play an important role at mealtime. Here are safety tips to help prevent foodborne illness.

 - Microwaves cause water, fat, and sugar molecules to vibrate which produces heat.
 After the cooking time is complete, food molecules continue to generate heat so extra time must be allowed.
 This is known as "standing time" or "resting time".

 Defrosting Foods in a Microwave Oven

 - Remove food from its packaging before defrosting.
-Do not use foam trays or plastic wraps in the microwave as they are not heat stable.
+Do not use foam trays in the microwave as they are not heat stable.

 - Select the "defrost" setting or 30% power.
 Rotate food throughout the defrosting process.

 - When thawing ground meats, remove the thawed portions as it softens and continue defrosting the frozen portion.

 - Cook meat, poultry, egg casseroles, and fish immediately after defrosting as some areas of the frozen food may begin to cook during the defrosting time.
 Do not hold partially cooked food to use later.

 - Cooking times may vary because microwave ovens vary in power and efficiency.

 - After cooking food in the microwave, always allow standing time of at least 3 minutes.
 This completes the cooking process.
 Then check the internal temperature with a food thermometer.